Gas turbine engine compressors: Centrifugal compressor

-The very first jet engines used centrifugal compressors and they are still used on small turbojets and turbo shaft engines.
+The very first jet engines used centrifugal compressors, and they are still used on small turbojets and turboshaft engines.

-The key component that makes a compressor centrifugal is the centrifugal impeller which contains a rotating set of blades.
-In a centrifugal compressor the airflow goes perpendicular to the axis of rotation.
-When the air passes through the rotating impeller it experiences a centrifugal force.
-Air is pushed toward the center and this radial movement of air results in a pressure rise and the generation of kinetic energy.
-Then the air passes through another key component of centrifugal compressor called diffuser section which responsibility is to convert the kinetic energy of the air into pressure rise by gradually slowing the air velocity.
+The key component that makes a centrifugal compressor is the centrifugal impeller, which contains a rotating set of blades.
+In a centrifugal compressor, the airflow moves perpendicular to the axis of rotation.
+When the air passes through the rotating impeller, it experiences a centrifugal force.
+Air is pushed toward the center, and this radial air movement results in an increase of pressure and the generation of kinetic energy.
+Then the air passes through another key component of the centrifugal compressor called the diffuser section, which converts the kinetic energy of the air into increased pressure by gradually decreasing air velocity.
 The diffuser is a fixed or static component that escorts the air flow after leaving the impeller.
-The impeller and the diffuser contributes about 65% and 35% of the total pressure produced in the centrifugal compressor respectively.
+The impeller and the diffuser contribute about 65% and 35% of the total pressure produced in the centrifugal compressor, respectively.

 Comparison between Axial and Centrifugal Compressor

 A typical, single-stage, centrifugal compressor can increase the pressure by a factor of 4.
-A similar single stage axial compressors can only increase the pressure by a factor of 1.2 but axial compressors have an advantage over centrifugal compressors because of their ability to have multiple stages.
-In the multi-staged compressors, the pressure is multiplied from row to row which can increase the pressure by a factor 40.
-It is much more difficult to produce an efficient multistage centrifugal compressor because the flow has to be ducted back to the axis at each stage therefore most high-compression jet engines incorporate multi-staged axial compressors.
-But if only a moderate amount of compression is required a centrifugal compressor is much simpler and efficient to use.
+A similar single-stage axial compressor can only increase the pressure by a factor of 1.2.
+Axial compressors retain an advantage over centrifugal compressors, however, because of their ability to have multiple stages.
+In multi-stage compressors, the pressure is multiplied from row to row, which can increase the pressure by a factor of 40.
+It is much more difficult to produce an efficient multistage centrifugal compressor because the flow has to be ducted back to the axis at each stage; therefore, most high-compression jet engines incorporate multi-staged axial compressors.
+If only a moderate amount of compression is required, a centrifugal compressor is much simpler and more efficient to use.